corcorana/restingIAF/iaf_manu.md

 ### Overview of generic simulation procedure
 Synthetic resting-state EEG data were generated by combining a sine wave time series oscillating at some alpha-band frequency with a time series whose frequency distribution broadly conformed to the $1/f$ inverse power-law scaling characteristic of resting-state M/EEG activity [@novikov1997;@pritchard1992].
-This latter background or pink noise series was produced using the `pinknoise` MATLAB function (Zhivomirov, 2013).
+This latter background or pink noise series was produced using the `pinknoise` MATLAB function [@zhivomirov2013].
 This programme works by generating a vector of Gaussian-distributed random values, transforming this series into the frequency domain in order to rescale these samples according to the inverse power-law, and then converting back into the time domain after mean-centring and unity-based normalisation.
 The fabricated pink noise time series was multiplied with the target alpha signal to generate a composite signal, which was then subjected to PSD estimation and smoothing (see [Figure 8](#sim_peaks) for an illustration of the signal generation procedure).
 All synthetic signals were designed to replicate the 250 Hz sampling rate and 2 min duration of the empirical data reported above. <!--- IBS: Above, you refer to a sampling rate of 1000 Hz ...?